-Schmidt Ocean Institute is currently seeking highly experienced candidates for the temporary shipboard position of Marine Technician.
-The opening is a unique opportunity to join this young organization to fulfill a temporary seagoing position in support of a 275’/82.9m oceanographic research vessel.
-The Marine Technician will work aboard the research vessel FALKOR approximately six months per year.
+Schmidt Ocean Institute is currently seeking highly experienced candidates for the shipboard position of Marine Technician.
+The opening is a unique opportunity to join this young organization to fulfill a seagoing position in support of the 275’/82.9m oceanographic research vessel Falkor.
+The Marine Technician is expected to work aboard the research vessel approximately six months per year.

-The FALKOR’s Marine Technicians provide shipboard technical and science logistical support for all science cruise-related activities, including but not limited to pre-cruise planning and set-up, on-shore and off-shore scientific technical support of all science instrumentation and equipment, and cruise mobilization and demobilization.
-The Marine Technician will source, acquire, install, configure, operate, maintain and troubleshoot all scientific equipment aboard the vessel.
+The R/V Falkor’s Marine Technicians provide shipboard technical and science logistical support for all science cruise-related activities, including but not limited to pre-cruise planning and set-up, on-shore and off-shore scientific technical support of all science instrumentation and equipment, and cruise mobilization and demobilization.
+The Marine Technician will source, acquire, install, configure, operate, maintain and troubleshoot all scientific equipment aboard the ship.
 The Marine Technician may be required to work remotely when not sailing aboard the ship, attending training or participating in field-related conferences.

 Regular duties of the Marine Technician will be similar to the duties described in the document “Knowledge and Skill Guidelines for Marine Technicians Who Work Aboard Research Vessels”: http://www.marinetech.org/files/marine/files/Workforce/KSG.OITfinal.9.10.10lr.pdf